bcgov/data-publication/pages/dps_bcdc_w.md

 1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
 1. Ensure the **Organization** and **Sub-Organization** are correct.
 If not, update these fields or contact  the [DataBC](mailto:data@gov.bc.ca) if you do not have editing access for the Sub-Org.
 1. Under **Data Currency/Update**, update the **Resource Status**:
 	1. If the data is **obsolete**
-		+ this then requires a link to be added for a **Replacement Record**.
+		+ a link must be added for a **Replacement Record**.
-			+ When this is another record in the catalogue.
+		When this is another record in the catalogue:
 		+ Use this replacement record's permalink
-				+ Add the text "DEPRECATED - " to the beginning of the metadata Title
-			+ If there is no replacement, then either the main catalogue page can be used or a webpage about the data or program.
+		+ Add the text "DEPRECATED - " to the beginning of the metadata Title If there is no replacement, then either the main catalogue page can be used or a webpage about the data or program.
-	1.	**historicalArchive**
-		+ this then requires two additional fields to be completed:
+	1. If the data is goin into **historicalArchive**, two additional fields must be completed:
 		1. **Retention Expiry Date**
 		1. **Source Data Path**
 1. Change the dataset **Record State**:
 	+ from **PUBLISHED**
 	+ to **PENDING ARCHIVE**.